 Current Administrative Duties

-From September 2016, Charles will be Admissions Tutor.
-In 2016-17 Charles will also be Executive Director of the Medieval and Ancient Research Centre at the University of Sheffield (MARCUS).
+From September 2018, Charles will be the Department of History's Postgraduate Director.
+He is also a Director of the Medieval and Ancient Research Centre at the University of Sheffield (MARCUS).

 Previous administrative duties

-Charles has held a range of roles in the Department, including Schools Liaison and Level II Tutor.
+Charles has held a range of roles in the Department, including Senior Admissions Tutor, Schools Liaison and Level II Tutor.